dzackgarza/qual-wiki/10_Algebra/600_Qual_Questions_UGA/072_Fields and Galois Theory.md

 \envlist

 - If $N \normal G$ is a normal subgroup and $H\leq G$ is any subgroup containing $N$, then $N$ is normal in $H$ since $hNh\inv \subseteq gNg\inv = N$.
+- In characteristic zero, a polynomial is solvable by radicals iff its Galois group is a solvable group.
 :::

 :::{.solution}